EduuCarvalho/Teste-Pratico-Shopper/README.md

 ```

-6. No diretorio da pasta do back end rode a API:
+6. No diretorio da pasta do back end execute a API:

 `npm run dev`